 “You can make records under your name for a decade and never really say anything honest, even though you’re trying desperately,” Tillman says, on the phone in his Ford Club Wagon van outside the Laurel Canyon Country Store, where he sits with coffee and The New York Times crossword every morning.
 “When you’re young and vain, you’re reticent to reveal parts of yourself that are useful because they’re so vulnerable.
 With this record, I was fucking exhausted and bored of that.
 I was like, I’m more interesting in two minutes of conversation than five minutes of song.
 I can access more truth when I’m bullshitting.”

-More tongue-in-cheek self-flagellation: “Now I’m Learning to Love the War” is a softly-strummed acoustic ode that starts, “Try not to think so much about/The truly staggering amount/Of oil /That it takes to make a record.”
+More of Misty's tongue-in-cheek self-flagellation: “Now I’m Learning to Love the War” is a softly-strummed acoustic ode that starts, “Try not to think so much about/The truly staggering amount/Of oil/That it takes to make a record.”
 “I’m writing a novel!” goes the chorus to “I’m Writing a Novel,” the album’s centerpiece, “Because it’s never been done before!”
 Other songs reference prescription drugs, designer drugs, sweat lodges, sexual deviance, Neil Young, Joseph Campbell, Heidegger and Sartre.
 The album cover art, cartoonish and grotesque, is by Russian-American maximal-surrealist Dimitri Drjuchin.
 Inside are two foldout posters printed in five-point type containing a very long stream-of-consciousness treatise.
 Which is the novel of the song, according to the annotated liner notes.

 Pretentious?
 Gratuitous?
 Self-loathing?
 Yes.
 Insightful?
 Intelligent?
 Immensely enjoyable?
 All that, too.